SettleMint

 Enablement predicate

-A provider entry is only activated when id, issuer, clientId, and clientSecret are all non-empty.
-A partially-filled entry parses without error but is silently dropped — it neither disables local login nor renders a (non-functional) sign-in button. displayName, scopes, and adminClaim do not affect activation.
+A provider entry activates for sign-in only when id, issuer, clientId, and clientSecret are all non-empty.
+A partially-filled entry parses without error but the platform silently drops it: local login stays active, and no sign-in button appears. displayName, scopes, and adminClaim do not affect activation.

 Issuer and discovery

 DALP builds the discovery URL by appending /.well-known/openid-configuration to issuer.
-Set issuer to the exact base URL the provider advertises as its issuer identifier, with no trailing slash — a mismatch between the configured issuer and the value inside the ID token fails validation.
+Set issuer to the exact base URL the provider advertises as its issuer identifier, with no trailing slash.
+A mismatch between the configured value and the iss claim inside the ID token fails validation.

 Admin claim resolution